KobraKommander9/KobraVim/README.md

 ```

 ## Troubleshooting
-If something isn't working correctly, first try running `:checkhealth KobraVim`.
+If something isn't working correctly, first try running `:checkhealth kobra`.
 If the issue persists, open a ticket.